Cricket

 History

-The Snickometer (known as 'snicko' for short) was invented by English Computer Scientist, Allan Plaskett, in the mid-1990s.
+The cricket Snickometer (known as 'snicko' for short) was invented by English Computer Scientist, Allan Plaskett, in the mid-1990s.
 Snickometer technology was first used in 1999 by Channel 4 in the UK, before being used in India and Australia.

 Method